Andrew Fisk

 Elizabeth Wroblicka specializes in land conservation transactions, protecting family farms and forests, conservation restriction monitoring and enforcement, next generation conservation planning, and nonprofit management, including land trust accreditation.
 For over 25 years, she has worked with landowners, land trusts, government agencies, corporations, foundations, and coalitions on a wide array of land conservation issues throughout the Northeast and California.

 Elizabeth is a frequent lecturer and has authored several articles on a wide-range of land conservation topics, including Selling Carbon Offsets (2014), Protecting the View (2011), and Preparing for Future Litigation of Conservation Easements (2005).
 Elizabeth has served as land protection staff for the Land Trust Alliance and Mount Grace Land Conservation Trust, Director of Land Protection for the Land Trust of Napa County, and Chief of Wildlife Lands for the Massachusetts Division of Fisheries and Wildlife.
-As a volunteer, she started the first community garden in Napa, CA, and currently serves on the board of directors of Community Involved in Sustaining Agriculture and on LTA’s Conservation Defense Advisory Council.
+As a volunteer, Elizabeth has served on the board of several local nonprofits and municipal boards.
+She currently sits on LTA’s Conservation Defense Advisory Council and Chairs NWF’s Sanctuary and Lands Committee.
 She holds a B.S. from Cornell University, J.D. from the University of San Francisco School of Law, and a Masters in Environmental Law from Vermont Law School, cum laude, where she received the George Perkins Marsh Fellowship award.

 Bill Labich